Software Testing for Extended Reality Applications: A Systematic Mapping Study: Mapping Study

 \subsubsection{Selection Criteria}

 After executing the search string in the digital library, a list of potentially relevant studies is retrieved.
-To ensure that only studies aligned with the mapping study's objectives and capable of answering the research questions are included, we developed a set of selection criteria~\citep{petersen2008SystematicMappingStudies}.
+To ensure that we only include studies aligned with the mapping study's objectives and capable of answering the research questions, we developed a set of selection criteria~\citep{petersen2008SystematicMappingStudies}.
 As suggested by \citet{petersen2015GuidelinesConductingSystematic}, we piloted the selection criteria (using a sample of 100 studies from the search results) and refined them until consensus was reached among the three authors of this paper that the criteria effectively included relevant studies and excluded irrelevant ones.
-As a result of this process, we applied the following inclusion criteria (ICs) and exclusion criteria (ECs): \begin{description} \item[IC1:] Studies must involve software testing techniques, challenges or limitations for extended reality software systems. \item[IC2:] Studies published between January 2000 to July 2024. \item[IC3:] Studies written in English, published in peer-reviewed journal or conference proceedings, and available in full text. \item[IC4:] Studies must be primary studies, not secondary studies such as systematic literature reviews.

-\item[EC1:] The focus of the studies is not testing but other software development aspects, such as analysis, design or implementation. \item[EC2:] Studies do not focus on software-related aspects, such as requirements or integrity, but instead emphasise other areas like user perceptions or hardware configurations. \item[EC3:] Studies are duplicated in the search results, including extended versions of existing results. \item[EC4:] Studies published in the form of abstract or panel discussion. \end{description}
+As a result of this process, we applied the following inclusion criteria (ICs) and exclusion criteria (ECs): \begin{description} \item[IC1:] Studies must involve software testing techniques, challenges or limitations for extended reality software applications. \item[IC2:] Studies published between January 2000 to July 2024. \item[IC3:] Studies written in English, published in peer-reviewed journals or conference proceedings, and available in full text. \item[IC4:] Studies must be primary studies rather than secondary studies such as systematic literature reviews. \item[EC1:] The focus of the studies is not testing but other software development aspects, such as analysis, design or implementation. \item[EC2:] Studies do not focus on software-related aspects, such as requirements or integrity, but instead emphasise other areas like user perceptions or hardware configurations. \item[EC3:] Studies are duplicated in the search results, including extended versions of existing results. \item[EC4:] Studies published in the form of abstract or panel discussion. \end{description}